Robert Menschel

 Robert B. Menschel (1930–2022) was an American investment banker and philanthropist.
 He had a 50-year relationship with Goldman Sachs as a partner or senior director.
 The author of a financial book, and the winner of the 2015 Carnegie Medal of Philanthropy.

 Early life

 Menschel was born c.
 1930.
 His father was a real estate investor.
-He has a brother, Richard, who is also a Goldman Sachs senior director and philanthropist.
+He had a brother, Richard, who was also a Goldman Sachs senior director and philanthropist.

 Menschel graduated from Syracuse University's College of Business Administration in 1951.

 Career

 Menschel began his career at Goldman Sachs in 1954.
 When it became a public company in 1999, Menschel earned $20 million in shares.
 He is now a (retired) senior director.

-Menschel is the author of Markets, Mobs & Mayhem: A Modern Look at the Madness of Crowds, prefaced by William Safire.
+Menschel was the author of Markets, Mobs & Mayhem: A Modern Look at the Madness of Crowds, prefaced by William Safire.
 While presenting historical examples of societal hysteria, Menschel suggests picking stocks by focusing on "value investing, [...] a strong franchise, a defined strategy that focuses on a core competency, and consistent sales and earnings."